Principal Engineer

 Machine learning

-Be able to explain deep learning to my grandma
+Be able to explain LLMs to a kid

 Data munging